yotamr/cautojson/README.md

 ```

-To use these structures with JSON, a developer is required to manually
+To use these structures with JSON, a developer is required to manually write
 repetitive code that does the parsing/serialization.
 In order to indicate to cautojson that
 bindings should be created for a given structure, a JSONABLE magical
 member is declared in the structure.
 Note that nested structures